viperproject/2vyper/docs/specifications.md

 ```

 ## Resources
 2vyper allows stating that a contract offers a resource (e.g. a token) and to write specifications in terms of resource transfers.
-Some examples can be found in tests/resources/allocation; documentation on this will follow.
+Some examples can be found in [this folder](../tests/resources/allocation), and some specification constructs are explained [here](allocation.md); more documentation on this will follow.